 The Risk Committee is responsible for assisting the Board of Directors in fulfilling its oversight responsibilities in relation to the policies, processes and systems for the identification, assessment and management of the Corporation's principal strategic, financial, and operational risks including: (i) overseeing that the executive team has in place a process designed to identify and assess the key risks that the organization faces and has established an appropriate mechanism designed to address those risks; (ii) overseeing, in conjunction with other Board-level committees or the full Board, significant or critical risks, including strategic, financial and operational risks; and (iii) overseeing the division of risk-related responsibilities to each Board committee as clearly as possible and analyze to determine that the oversight of any significant or critical risks is not overlooked.
+Where practical, the Risk Committee is expected to include least one member from each of the other standing committees.

-11. BOARD AND COMMITTEE MEETINGS
+12. BOARD AND COMMITTEE MEETINGS